-Within about a month or so, you should see new growth on the planted cutting.
+You should see new growth on the planted cutting within about a month or so.
 At this point, it is safe to place each in its own pot or mix them into an arrangement for a garden setting.
 Once a succulent reaches maturity, it only needs regular watering.

 Propagating from a Stem

 When a succulent plant gets leggy from lack of light, an easy method for salvaging the plant is to "behead" it and propagate new plants both from the head and the stem.
 This process is identical to propagating from leaf cuttings.

 Cut the rosette off the top with a sterile instrument, and let the cutting dry and callous.
 Water sparingly until roots emerge, and then simply let nature take its course.
 The remaining stem should grow new plantlets on its own.
 You can then cut and propagate these as well.